Financing options provided in partnership with Prosper

 Your HVAC professional can perform a yearly tune-up of your system for around $80-$100.
 This yearly maintenance can go far toward heading off major repairs to your system, and provide you with peace of mind and considerable savings in the long term.
 Additionally, regular servicing of your AC unit can help a home inspector to certify that your unit is working properly in the event you decide to sell your home.

 1) Your air conditioner is not working at all.
 Before calling in a professional to address this issue, you may want to check a few things yourself.
-Check to see if your thermostat is set to “Cool”.
+Check to see if your thermostat is set to “cool”.
 Confirm that your designated cooling temperature is less than the temperature of the room or home.
 If everything is set correctly, check the electrical panel to be sure you do not have a tripped breaker.
-If these things all check out and your unit is still not working, it is time to call in a professional.
+If these things all check out and your air condition unit is still not working, it is time to call in a professional.

 2) You hear the unit running, but there is little or no cool air coming out of your vents.
 If your thermostat is set to a reasonable temperature and your home is still uncomfortably warm, your air conditioner is not doing its job correctly.